kponichtera/remla-stackoverflow-tagger/terraform/README.md

 #### If the project doesn't exist

-Once authenticated, it is possible to proceed with initial provisioning of the project (eg. create project in Google Cloud, create bucket for Terraform state etc.)
+Once authenticated, it is possible to proceed with initial provisioning of the project (e.g. create project in Google Cloud, create bucket for Terraform state etc.)

 If the project in Google Cloud doesn't exist yet, execute